AdaCore/spark2014/lrm/source/subprograms.rst

    -- Here globals are used rather than parameters and global items may appear -- in the dependency aspect as well as formal parameters.

-   procedure T (X : in Integer; A : in out Integer) with Global  => (Input  => (Y, Z),
-                    In_Out => (B, C, D)),
-        Depends => ((A, B) =>+ (X, if X = 7 then (A,Y,Z)),
-                     C     =>+ Y,
-                     D     =>+ null);
-   -- This example introduces a conditional dependency for the final values of A and B.
-   -- The final value of A is dependent on the initial values of A and X and if X = 7 -- then it is also dependent on the initial value of Y and Z.
-   -- Similarly, the final value of B is dependent on the initial values of B and X -- and if X = 7 then it is also dependent on the initial values of A, Y, and Z.

    function F (X, Y : Integer) return Integer with Global  => G,
-        Depends => (F'Result => (G, X, (if G then Y)));
+        Depends => (F'Result => (G, X),
+                    null     => Y);
-   -- Dependency aspects are only needed for a function to describe conditional -- dependencies; otherwise they can be directly determined from -- its parameters and globals.
+   -- Dependency aspects are only needed for special cases like here where the -- parameter Y has no discernible effect on the result of the function.
-   -- In this example, the result of the function is dependent on G and X -- but only on Y if G is True.

 Proof Functions
 ~~~~~~~~~~~~~~~